A handy guide of tips and tricks to getting your arts online.

 Are you new to online streaming?
 Here are some resources to help get you started.YouTube: visit the YouTube Creator Academy to gain tips on getting started, how to make content, producing videos, ways to make money and more.

 - Facebook: visit the Facebook Live page for information such as how to live stream with your mobile, live video developers and broadcast solutions, tips on fundraising.

 - Instagram: visit the Instagram Live page for instructions or to find out more, read Sprout Social’s Instagram Live article.

 - Howlround: a free and shared resource for live conversations and performances relevant to the world’s performing arts and cultural fields.
 Contribute your content.

 - Bandcamp: sell your music directly to fans.

 - Open Broadcaster Software: free and open source software for video recording and live streaming.

 - Kunstmatrix: A platform to help create virtual gallery without a space including pre-configured room templates.

-- Artsteps: a virtual gallery platform which allows you to create virtual reality experience using your mobile.
+- Artsteps: a virtual gallery platform which allows you to create a virtual reality experience using your mobile.